 Speak with your doctor before using any new natural remedies or supplements if you are pregnant, nursing, being treated for an illness or are currently taking medication.

-- Burns occur from exposure to heat, steam, hot liquids, chemicals or the sun.
+- Burns can occur from exposure to heat, steam, hot liquids, chemicals or the sun.
 The treatment of burns depends on the severity of the burn.

-- First degree burns can typically be treated easily at home.
+- First-degree burns can typically be treated easily at home.

-- How to treat second degree burns involves proper blister care, which includes not popping those protective blisters that form.
+- How to treat second-degree burns involves proper blister care, which includes not popping those protective blisters that form.

-- Third degree burns or major burns always require emergency care.
+- Third-degree burns or major burns always require emergency care.

 - Natural home remedies for a burn include:

-- Eating healing foods, including those rich in vitamin C, zinc, protein and omega-3 fatty acids and staying hydrated.
+- Eating healing foods, including those rich in vitamin C, zinc, protein and omega-3 fatty acids, and staying hydrated.

-- Avoiding foods counterproductive to burn healing like sugar, processed foods and trans fats.
+- Avoiding foods counterproductive to burn healing, like sugar, processed foods and trans fats.